Search: 3561 results

 And he took ten men of the elders of the city, and said, Sit ye down here.
 And they sat down.

-Now this was [the custom] in former time in Israel concerning redeeming and concerning exchanging, to confirm all things: a man took off his shoe, and gave it to his neighbor; and this was the [way of] attestation in Israel.
+Now this was the custom in former time in Israel concerning redeeming and concerning exchanging, to confirm all things: a man took off his sandal, and gave it to his neighbor; and this was the way of attestation in Israel.

 So the near kinsman said to Boaz, "Buy it for yourself."
-He took off his shoe.
+And he took off his sandal and gave it to him.

 And Naomi took the child, and laid it in her bosom, and became nurse unto it.